Top-Rated CPAP Machines in 2020

 2. ResMed AirMini

 All things being equal, Resmed is largely considered to be one of the best CPAP manufacturers worldwide.
 In 2014, it was behind the Airsense 10 that revolutionized the lives of countless CPAP users by minimizing the amount of draft, noise, and pressure imposed on a sleeping couple.
-Then it did it again in 2017 when it launched the smallest CPAP ever built.
+Then it did it again in 2017 when it launched the smallest CPAP machine ever built.

 Perk: Travel size

-The ResMed AirMini is considered the world's smallest CPAP device, weighing a microscopic 10.6oz.
+The ResMed AirMini is considered the world's smallest CPAP machine, weighing a microscopic 10.6oz.
 It measures 5.4 x 3.3 x 2.0 inches and fits cleanly into a CPAP travel case.
 What makes this among the top-rated CPAP machines is that AirMini incorporates all the settings and therapy modules just as the standard AirSense 10 Auto by ResMed!

 3. Philips Respironics DreamStation

 Sleep is so important to our health that Harvard's medical program actually has a website dedicated to sleep science.